 How to Prepare for a Forward Deployed Engineer Interview

 Preparing for a Forward Deployed Engineer interview is different from grinding a standard SWE loop, because the loop itself is broader.
-The key is to spread your effort across every round in proportion to how it is weighted — most candidates over-invest in algorithms and under-invest in SQL, case structure, and communication.
+The key is to spread your effort across every round in proportion to how it is weighted, most candidates over-invest in algorithms and under-invest in SQL, case structure, and communication.

 A structured 8-week approach

-You do not need eight weeks of full days — a few short, focused sessions daily beats cramming.
+You do not need eight weeks of full days, a few short, focused sessions daily beats cramming.
 A sensible sequence builds fundamentals first, then the FDE-specific rounds.

-Weeks 1–2: practical coding and SQL
+Weeks 1 to 2: practical coding and SQL

-Build fluency with data wrangling in a real editor, then move to SQL — joins, GROUP BY, and window functions in a live sandbox.
+Build fluency with data wrangling in a real editor, then move to SQL, joins, GROUP BY, and window functions in a live sandbox.

-Weeks 3–4: cloud, deployment, and applied AI
+Weeks 3 to 4: cloud, deployment, and applied AI

 Learn enough cloud and deployment vocabulary to reason about enterprise integration, plus applied-AI basics (RAG, agents, model serving).